ronnyml/snowplow-wiki/analytics-sdk/Snowplow-Analytics-SDK.md

 ##Overview

-We are pleased to announce the release of our first analytics SDK for Snowplow, created for data engineers and data scientists working with Snowplow in Scala.
+We are pleased to announce the releases of our first analytics SDKs for Snowplow, created for data engineers and data scientists working with Snowplow in Scala.

 Some good use cases for the SDK include: